Effects of Hurricane Georges in Puerto Rico: Impact

 Upon making landfall in Puerto Rico, Hurricane Georges brought 10 and 20-foot storm surges in succession.
 Rainfall totaled out to 30.51 in in Jayuya with rains of up to 25 in spread around the rest of the island.
 As the mountains' flooding drained off into every river in Puerto Rico and causing them to overflow.
 Three tornadoes were reported to possibly have occurred on Puerto Rico.
 One was detected just north of Puenta Este in Vieques.
 A second one was recorded in the Orocovis and Barranquitas general area at about 100 UTC.
-Doppler radar recorded a third tornado in the Jayuya area.
+Doppler weather radar recorded a third tornado in the Jayuya area.
 No fatalities were reported on the island.
 Damages to the utility system was catastrophic.
 96% of the electrical system was lost for 1.3 million people.
 Water and sewer service was lost to 75% of the island's population.
 Road damage totaled out to $21.995 million.
 Only 8.4% of the population lost telephone service.

 The agricultural sector of Puerto Rico lost over 50% of its crops and 65% of its poultry.
 Equipment, agriculture and manufacturing losses amounted to $212.9 million a day.
 Damages to houses were catastrophic, with 28,005 houses completely destroyed; an additional 72,000 were partially destroyed.
 On the nearby island of Culebra, 74 houses were completely destroyed with 89 suffering partial damage.
 Schools received an estimated $20–25 million in damage.
 The total damage to the Puerto Rican economy was estimated at $1.907 billion.

 The Puente Victor Rojas in Arecibo collapsed during Hurricane Georges.

 No deaths in Puerto Rico have been directly attributed to Hurricane Georges.
 Georges indirectly caused 8 deaths in Puerto Rico.
 A 28-year-old woman died from carbon monoxide poisoning after operating a gasoline-powered generator inside her home.
 Two others were hospitalized for the same issue.
 A Bayamón man was found dead from carbon monoxide poisoning after fumes entered his store.
 A mother and her three children were killed as a lit candle set their house on fire.
 The other two cases were due to accidents (head trauma and electrocution) while repairing storm damage.
 Total damages from the storm amounted to roughly $3 billion.